kaarmu/typst.vim/README.md

 - Concealing for italic, bold.
 Can be enabled with `g:typst_conceal`.
 - Concealing symbols in math mode.
 Can be enabled with `g:typst_conceal_math`.
 - Emojis!
 Can be enabled with `g:typst_conceal_emoji`.
+- Syntax highlighting of code blocks.
+See `g:typst_embedded_languages`.

 **Possible features**
 - Formatting using [this](https://github.com/astrale-sharp/typst-fmt/)?